-- Cook a house Christmas dinner - Even if you never eat together at any other time, make sure you take the time to sit down and eat a Christmas meal with your housemates.
-Assign each person an aspect of the meal to share the load (or let the best chef take charge), get the Christmas tunes on and don't forget the crackers!
+- Cook a house Christmas dinner – Even if you never eat together at any other time, make sure you take the time to sit down and eat a Christmas meal with your housemates.
+Assign each person an aspect of the meal to share the load (or let the best chef take charge), get the Christmas tunes on and don't forget the crackers.

 - Go to a music festival – Your student years are the prime time to embrace the wellies, mud and chaos of a music festival – and there are plenty to choose from.

-- Get elected to a society committee - Joining a society is par for the course, but getting elected as a committee member is a serious achievement.
+- Get elected to a society committee – Joining a society is par for the course, but getting elected as a committee member is a serious achievement.
 Get stuck in with the society, make friends and when the time comes, go for a leadership position.
-Not only is it great feeling to be in charge of a society, it's bound to impress future employers too.
+Not only is it a great feeling to be in charge of a society, but it's bound to impress future employers too.

 - Try all the drinking games – Ring of Fire might be the bread and butter of drinking games, but there's a whole world of pre-drinking activities out there.
 Become the master and impress your mates with your knowledge with our complete list of drinking games.